Post-delivery symptoms: what to expect?

 Pregnant women receive regular medical check-ups during their pregnancy.
 But when they leave the maternity ward, women return home and sometimes find themselves confronted with symptoms and situations they didn't know existed, and never thought could happen.

 Postpartum is the period between the end of childbirth and the return from childbirth.
 During this period, many symptoms appear...
 It's also known as the puerperium.
-During the post-partum period, the uterus takes the time it needs to regain its normal size and position
+During the post-partum period, the uterus takes the time it needs to return to its normal size and position.

-The postpartum period is sometimes longer physiologically than physically, and for some women it can be described as an "emotional tsunami".
+For some women, it's a period that can be described as an "emotional tsunami".
 Postpartum is characterized by both physical and psychological symptoms.

 What causes post-partum symptoms?